 Dorian

-The car ride from the mall was a chaotic symphony of late-night smoothies, muffled music, and Zoie and Tony bickering in the back seat the entire ride — arguing over the aux cord, debating which one forgot Zoie’s tote bag, and fake-threatening to block each other on Instagram.
+The ride from the mall was chaos.
+Late-night smoothies, muffled music, and Zoie and Tony bickering in the back seat arguing over the aux cord, debating which one forgot Zoie’s tote bag, and fake-threatening to block each other on Instagram.

 “Why do you always have to comment on everything I do?”
-Zoie snapped, crossing her arms dramatically.
+Zoie snapped, arms crossed.

 Tony scoffed.
 “Because everything you do is dramatic.
-Like, who needs thirty minutes to pick one lip gloss?”
+Who needs thirty minutes to pick one lip gloss?”

 “It was a bundle deal, Tony!”

-Dorian didn’t even look back.
-He just kept his eyes on the road, letting their usual banter fade into the background noise.
-They’d be cuddling again in five minutes — just like clockwork.
+Dorian kept his eyes on the road, letting their noise fade into the background.
+They’d be cuddling again in five minutes.

 Sure enough, a few beats later: